 Pub crawls are a fun way of exploring a city and meeting fellow travelers.
 If you are planning to stay in a social hostel I am sure there will be pub crawls planned during the weekend.
 I would encourage you to participate, even if you are a solo traveler.
 It is a nice way of getting to know the city and finding out what areas are great for having a drink.

-The way these pub crawls work is that you pay a fixed amount up-front to participate.
+The way pub crawls work is that you pay a fixed amount up-front to participate.
 That price includes drinks or shots at each bar and you can skip the line at all places you visit.

 If you are not staying in a hostel and would like to participate, usually, you can go to hostels and ask if you can join their planned pub crawl.
 I have done this before and it was never a problem.

 In case you are traveling with friends, I found this pub crawl you can participate in.
 It starts at 8 pm in a bar in the gothic quarter.
-A local guide will take you to 3-4 bars where you can chat with fellow travelers and have a drink altogether.
+A local guide will take you to 3-4 bars where you can chat with fellow travelers and have a drink all together.
 The pub crawl ends in a club in Barcelona where you can stay the night.
 And get home in the morning 😉

 And those were 12 things you can do at night in Barcelona!
 I hope you liked this list of things to do.
 Let me know if you can think of any different activities.
 Or did you do something fun while you were in Barcelona that I can add to the list? 🙂